Nick Crowder: Founder, Executive Director

-Sophie is a learning and development specialist with over 20 years’ experience in building, developing, program managing and delivering training programs across the globe in many different fields – for schools, educationalists, as well as corporates.
-She runs training programs in thinking skills and emotional intelligence, and has a special interest in people enablement and mentoring – having formed part of the guiding coalition team at the corporate she works for, establishing a corporate global mentor program.
+Sophie is a learning and development specialist with over 20 years of experience in building, developing, program managing, and delivering training programs across the globe in many different fields – for schools, educationalists, as well as corporates.
+She runs training programs in thinking skills and emotional intelligence and has a special interest in people enablement and mentoring – having formed part of the guiding coalition team at the corporate she works for, establishing a corporate global mentor program.
 Skilled in training facilitation and passionate to see others succeed in all they do.

 Fiona Bevington: Trustee

-Fiona has 30 years experience working in the public sector in both social care and education based roles – allowing her to outwork her calling and passion for social justice, advocacy and equality of opportunity, to work with the most vulnerable, isolated and excluded in society, whether in the UK or in developing countries
+Fiona has 30 years of experience working in the public sector in both social care and education-based roles – allowing her to outwork her calling and passion for social justice, advocacy, and equality of opportunity, to work with the most vulnerable, isolated, and excluded in society, whether in the UK or in developing countries

-Her work is focused on providing life chances for young adults – focused on their continued education and training – many of whom exhibit challenging behaviours – surviving at the margins of society.
-Her work takes her into the heart of some of the country’s most deprived neighbourhoods and communities, further strengthening her resolve to directly support individuals and families most in-need.
+Her work is focused on providing life chances for young adults – focused on their continued education and training – many of whom exhibit challenging behaviors – surviving at the margins of society.
+Her work takes her into the heart of some of the country’s most deprived neighborhoods and communities, further strengthening her resolve to directly support individuals and families most in need.

-She spent time on mission in Uganda, Malawi, Zimbabwe and Kenya working with Aids projects, Girls escaping FGM, Food programmes as well as helping to build schools, rescue facilities, and medical centres.
-In addition undertaking voluntary work with young unsupported migrants and refugees who have arrived in the UK without parents.
+She spent time on missions in Uganda, Malawi, Zimbabwe, and Kenya working with Aids projects, Girls escaping FGM, and Food programs as well as helping to build schools, rescue facilities, and medical centers.
+In addition, undertaking voluntary work with young unsupported migrants and refugees who have arrived in the UK without parents.